Aeroraven/Ifrit-v2/README.md

 ## 6. License

+Note that this repository contains external dependencies that use AGPL3.0 license.

 The repo is licensed under [AGPL-v3 License (or later)](https://www.gnu.org/licenses/agpl-3.0.en.html) **by default**.
 Other licenses are only applicable with all contributors' consent.
 Dual licensing is applicable.
 The copy for license can be found in the root directory.